openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0003-ora-api-spec.rst

 Consequences
 ============

-- Reduced MFE page load latency by replacing multiple client requests with a small number of API calls
+- Reduced the complexity of client-side code by providing structured data tailored for MFE consumption
 - Centralized business logic ensures consistent permission checks and data formatting
 - Simplified client-side logic for the Instructor Dashboard MFE